-A complaint may be made by a current or former customer, a prospective customer, a third party affected by our actions, or a third party acting on their behalf with their permission.
+A complaint may be made by a current or former customer, a prospective customer, a third party affected by our actions, or an MP, Councillor, or third party acting on their behalf with their permission.
+Compliments, complaints, and suggestions may also be raised via our different social media platforms.
+See exclusions section.

-5.4 Compliment
+5.5 Compliment

 A compliment is an unsolicited expression of gratitude or praise for a member of staff or service area from either a colleague, any user of any YMCA Humber services or an external organisation.

 Compliments enable YMCA Humber to acknowledge and celebrate staff, understand where we are successful, and how we can replicate this success across services.

-5.5 Suggestion:
+5.6 Suggestion: